Smartphone repair company B2X steps up expansion with Indian deal

-FRANKFURT, Oct 21 (Reuters) - Smartphone users won’t recognise the name B2X, but if your battery dies or your screen breaks, the odds are that the company will be working behind the scenes when you seek a repair.
+FRANKFURT (Reuters) - Smartphone users won’t recognize the name B2X, but if your battery dies or your screen breaks, the odds are that the company will be working behind the scenes when you seek a repair.

 For customer services software provider B2X Care Solutions, which already manages repairs for many of the world’s biggest phone makers, announced on Tuesday that it is buying a majority stake in an Indian phone repair specialist while receiving new funding to boost its global expansion.